petr-prikryl/OPDS-ABS/README.md

 - **Fetch books & libraries** from the **Audiobookshelf API**
 - **Supports OPDS** for easy integration with reading apps
+- **Multiple authentication methods**:
-- **Simple authentication** using Audiobookshelf username and password
+  - Basic auth with Audiobookshelf username and password
+  - API key authentication for better security and flexibility
+  - Bearer token authentication for API clients
 - **Pagination support** for better performance with large libraries
 - **Dockerized** for easy deployment
 - **Lightweight web interface**